-The Court will hold a hearing at 10:00 a.m. on July 12, 2022, (which is subject to change), to decide whether to approve the Settlement.
-Even if the Court approves the Settlement, there may be appeals.
-The appeal process can take time, perhaps more than a year.
+The Court gave the Settlement Final Approval on September 16.
+2022 There may be appeals and the appeal process can take time, perhaps more than a year.
 You will not receive your Cash Payment or Voucher until any appeals are resolved.
 Please be patient.Back To Top

 What else does the Settlement Provide?

 Beginning on April 2, 2021, Chipotle revised the disclosures on its App and Website to a) state expressly that menu prices may be higher for delivery orders; and b) state that service charges are separate from and in addition to delivery fees, including, without limitation, the statement presented to consumers on both Chipotle’s Website and App during the online ordering process, but prior to purchasing food for delivery: “Menu pricing for delivery is higher and fees apply”; the statement presented to consumers on both Chipotle’s Website and App at checkout, but prior to purchasing food for delivery: “Delivery includes higher menu prices and additional fees to help offset the costs of delivery”; and the Offer Terms included with advertising of promotional pricing offers for delivery orders.

 These disclosures are intended to remediate the issues identified by Plaintiffs and fairly and adequately inform customers of these food delivery-related charges in compliance with applicable laws.
 Chipotle agrees to keep these or substantially similar remediation measures in place as long as they are applicable to delivery orders.Back To Top